 When it comes to risk, it’s not only site workers that you need to worry about, you’re also responsible for the safety of visitors to your construction site.
 It’s important that you not only keep hazards to a minimum, but also consider that visitors may be less aware of common risks or obstacles on a construction site.
 Preparing for potential incidents with relevant tools and processes is always a good idea.

 Alternative solutions to temporary heaters

 In some cases, it can be better to avoid using temporary heaters altogether.
-Here are some less risky ways to get the heat you need to keep working:
+Here are some less risky ways to get the heat you need in order to keep working:

 - Place a heater outside and away from the building.
 For hot air units, ductwork will be required to bring the heat into the building.